How I increased the user engagement of Chegg's AI chat by 4.67%

 How to enhance user engagement in asking follow-up questions for homework problems?

-To tackle the challenge of low engagement with follow-up questions in Chegg's AI-powered chat experience, we kicked off the project by identifying and aligning on the target users, their needs, and the business goals.
+We kicked off the project by identifying and aligning on the target users, their needs, and the business goals.

-Chegg subscribers who have been allocated to the new AI-powered chat experience, primarily STEM college students in the U.S.
+Subscribers who have been allocated to the new AI-powered chat experience, primarily STEM college students in the U.S.

 Increase the percentage of subscribers who ask follow-up questions and the number of follow-ups asked by each subscriber.